Timezones and UTC offsets

 The single word spelling, 'timezone' is used throughout the prose of the YSQL documentation.

 The two spellings "timezone", as one word, and "time zone", as two words, both occur in SQL syntax.
 For example both set timezone = <arg> and set time zone <arg> are legal.
 On the other hand, you can decorate a plain timestamp or a timestamptz value with the at time zone operator—but here spelling it as the single word "timezone" causes an error.
-In contrast, the name of the session variable, as is used in the invocation of the built-in function, must be spelled as a single word: current_setting('timezone').
+In contrast, the name of the run-time parameter, as is used in the invocation of the built-in function, must be spelled as a single word: current_setting('timezone').

 Usually, the spelling of both the single word and the two separate words is case insensitive.
 Exceptionally, the column in the catalog view pg_settings.name includes the value 'TimeZone'.
 Of course, SQL queries against this view must respect this mixed case spelling.